Sprinklr Service: 26.4.1 Release Notes

 Resubmittable Bot Message Feedback

-Chat Commerce Reporting
+Chat Commerce Updates

 A new metric, Total Unique Products in Cart, has been added to reporting and is available under Service Analytics.
 This metric tracks the number of distinct products added to a cart during chat interactions.
+For more information, see Universal Product Cart Report.

 Clipboard Paste Functionality for Images